p2rkw/xf86-input-mtrack/README.md

 **Swipe4RightButton** -
 For four finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

+**EdgeScrollDist** -
+For one finger edge scrolling.
+How far you must move your finger on edge before a button click is triggered.
+Integer value.
+Defaults to ... .

+**EdgeScrollClickTime** -
+For one finger edge scrolling.
+How long button triggered by edge scrolling will be hold down.
+A value of 0 will hold button down till end of gesture.
+0 - emit button click only once pre "instance" of gesture.
+Integer value representing milliseconds.
+Defaults to 20.

+**EdgeScrollSensitivity** -
+For one finger edge scrolling.
+Sensitivity (movement speed) of pointer during one finger scrolling.
+A value of 0 disables pointer movement during gesture.
+Integer value expressed as parts per thousand of normal sensivity.
+A value of 1000 results with normal movement speed.
+Defaults to 0.

+**EdgeScrollUpButton** -
+For one finger edge scrolling.
+The button that is triggered by edge scrolling up.
+Integer value.
+A value of 0 disables scrolling up.
+Defaults to 4.

+**EdgeScrollDownButton** -
+For one finger edge scrolling.
+The button that is triggered by edge scrolling down.
+Integer value.
+A value of 0 disables scrolling down.
+Defaults to 5.

+**EdgeScrollLeftButton** -
+For one finger edge scrolling.
+The button that is triggered by edge scrolling left.
+Integer value.
+A value of 0 disables scrolling left.
+Defaults to 6.

+**EdgeScrollRightButton** -
+For one finger edge scrolling.
+The button that is triggered by edge scrolling right.
+Integer value.
+A value of 0 disables scrolling right.
+Defaults to 7.

 **ScaleDistance** -
 For pinch scaling.
 How far you must move your fingers before a button click is